esBeee/kazus/README.md

 ## TODO

 Right now, the log message gets created every time you call ```Kazus.log```, even if the app is configured to not log a message with a low level like the level you might have chosen for your ```Kazus.log``` call.
 I'll appreciate if anyone hints to a possible solution.
 Until then, you might not want to spread tons of ```Kazus.log(:debug)``` calls all over your app, but rather use it to log in unexpected situations or to quickly debug something, with the intention to remove the method call shortly after.

+* Solve log level problem.

+* Inform about no errors if errors.full_messages exists and is empty

 ## Contributing